 Volunteer monitoring began at Star Lake in the 1980s and continued with few gaps through 2008, after which it was discontinued.
-The data indicates this lake was nearly color-free and relatively low in primary productivity (oligotrophic) with excellent water quality, remaining steady over time.

 Click image to enlarge